-The Decriminalization bill passed the Assembly in a week from introduction to full passage in the wake of the George Floyd /Black Lives Matter protests.
+The New Jersey cannabis decriminalization bill passed the Assembly in a week from introduction to full passage in the wake of the George Floyd /Black Lives Matter protests.
 Then nothing has been heard of it in the State Senate since then.
 To put it in context, most bills with a lot of support take at least a month at the minimum to go from introduction to full passage by the Assembly.
 Thus, while the Assembly acted with great concern, the State Senate has seemed wholly indifferent.

 Ron Rice is co-sponsoring a comprehensive decriminalization bill introduced by Senator Teresa Ruiz (D-Essex) and Sandra Cunningham (D-Hudson).

-“This legislation is not an earth-shattering pivot that would turn our state on its ear or hurl us into a chaotic upheaval.
+“This legislation is not an earth-shattering pivot that would turn our state on its ear.
+Or hurl us into a chaotic upheaval.
 This is a simple, common sense, compassionate law that protects many residents,” Rice said.
-“It levels the playing field so that Blacks, people of color and those unable to afford the same legal representation as affluent offenders do not find themselves arrested, incarcerated and rendered unable to obtain work, housing, or even student loans.”
+“It levels the playing field.
+So that Blacks, people of color, and those unable to afford the same legal representation as affluent offenders do not find themselves arrested, incarcerated and rendered unable to obtain work, housing, or even student loans.”

 “I am further compelled to remind my colleagues and all residents of our state that the Black Lives Matter movement is more than a response to state-sanctioned violence to Black bodies and anti-Black racism.
 It is a call to establish the full social, economic and political justice needed for Black lives to matter in every way, on every level,” Ron Rice said.

 Some think decriminalization was stalled so as not to detract from the legalization referendum.
 It’s based on a faulty assumption that the difference and the value of voting for legalization could not be explained to voters.